pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="H"></a>
 ### H

+"When you march to the beat of your own drum, you risk losin' the band."
+--Bos, *Halt and Catch Fire*

+"You go through life, and you have this idea of who you are and what you do, and then..you discover it's total bullshit.
+It's a defense mechanism.
+And once you stop defending yourself, you can be all these other things."
+--Cameron Howe, *Halt and Catch Fire*

+"I'm so sick of hearing about the future.
+What is that!?
+The future is just another crappy version of the present.
+It's--it's some bribe people offer you to make you do what they want instead of what you want."
+--Cameron Howe, *Halt and Catch Fire*

+"Making him the villain takes the blame away."
+--Cameron Howe, *Halt and Catch Fire*

 "When somebody calls themselves a job creator, they aren't describing the economy, although that's what it sounds like.
 What they are really doing is making a claim on status, privilege and power."
 --Nick Hanauer